-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 To populate that

-posts array, we use the
+posts array, the

-asyncData function, which is provided by Nuxt to make asynchronous calls (e.g. network requests) to populate the page's data.
+asyncData function is used, which is provided by Nuxt to make asynchronous calls (for example, network requests) to populate the page’s data.

 The

-$sanity object is provided by the Nuxt + Sanity.js integration as a way to make requests to your Sanity dataset.
+$sanity object is provided by the Nuxt and Sanity.js integration as a way to make requests to your Sanity dataset.
 By calling

-$sanity.fetch, and passing a query, we can retrieve specific data from our Sanity dataset, and return it as our page's data.
+$sanity.fetch, and passing a query, you can retrieve specific data from our Sanity dataset, and return it as your page’s data.

-If you haven't used Sanity before, you'll probably be unfamiliar with GROQ, the GRaph Oriented Query language provided by Sanity for interfacing with your dataset.
+If you have not used Sanity before, you will probably be unfamiliar with GROQ, the GRaph Oriented Query language provided by Sanity for interfacing with your dataset.
 GROQ is a powerful language that allows you to tell the Sanity API what data you want out of your dataset.
-For our first query, we'll simply tell Sanity to retrieve every object in the dataset with a
+For our first query, you will tell Sanity to retrieve every object in the dataset with a

 _type value of